BEN J HENRY

 Photo by Elizabeth Sagan

 In a lucid dream, the dreamer becomes aware that they are dreaming.
 They ‘wake up’ within the dream, conscious within their subconscious.
-Lucid dreamers know that everything around them is a construct of their mind, and are sometimes able to manipulate the dream environment, generating landscapes, structures and characters at will.
+Lucid dreamers know that everything around them is a construct of their mind, and are sometimes able to manipulate the dream environment.
+They generate landscapes, structures and characters at will.
 Each of us dream for two hours every night, and lucid dreaming is how to make the most of these dreams.

 As interest in the phenomenon arises, more people are questioning whether they have experienced a lucid dream.
 Let’s explore what qualifies as lucid dreaming, and dispel some of the myths surrounding it.
 From habit making and breaking to boosting creativity, I’ll introduce you to some benefits of lucid dreaming, and why you should learn to do it.